oktadev/okta-spring-boot-angular-pwa-example/TUTORIAL.md

 Then I'll show you how you can use OIDC and Okta's Auth SDK in an Angular app to login and get data from the Spring Boot app.
 Finally, I'll show how Stormpath's Angular SDK has similar functionality to the Spring Boot Starter, providing login, user registration, and forgot password features.

-// I think we need a sentence somewhere early on introducing the beer list app concept, otherwise ppl start seeing beer variables in the code with no context for them

 Let's get started!

 Rather than building Spring Boot and Angular applications from scratch, you can clone an existing GitHub project to get you going quickly.